AdriMil/MdToPDF/README.md

-# Convert your markdown file into PDF
+# Convert your markdown files into PDF

 The [convert.py file](convert.py) will call [functions](gather_files.py) to find all ".md" files from a path and subpath.
-These files will be merge in only one ".md" file.
-Then this new .md file will be converteed in a pdf file.
+All detected .md files will be gather and merge in only one ".md" file.
+Then this new .md file will be converted in a pdf file.

 ## Build docker container